actframework/act-doc/en/di.md

 ## Create object instance that has DI

-Always use `act.app.App.newInstance(Class)` method to create the instance you need, it will inject the dependency declared in your class
+Always use `act.app.App::newInstance(Class)` method to create the instance you need, it will inject the dependency declared in your class

 ```java
 App app = App.instance();